 Poliarte Wall Lamps

-Materials: Amber and white pulegoso square crystal glass blocks.
-Stainless steel.
+Materials: 14 amber and white pulegoso square crystal glass blocks per lamp.
+Stainless steel wall mount.
 Metal and porcelain sockets.
-Also produced with Bakelite sockets in the 1970s.
+Also produced with Bakelite sockets.

 Height: 27,4 cm / 10.78”

 Electricity: 3 x 40 watt bulb E14, 110/220 volt.

 Any type of light bulb can be used, but preferably a silver bowl/cup light bulb.

 Period: 1960s, 1970s – Mid Century Modern.

 Designer: Albano Poli (born 1935).

 Other versions: These Poliarte wall lamps exists in many colours, versions and sizes.
 Table lamps, ceiling lamps, flush mounts, floor lamps were also made.
 The Poliarte company produced many lamps in this style.
 All in geometric forms.

 These lamps are often attributed to Angelo Brotto, but that’s not true.
 Angelo Brotto designed lighting for the Italian Esperia company.
 Some lamps are more or less in the same style.